Elementary First Aid

 Do I need to provide any of my own equipment?

 No, everything you require for the training will be provided.
-Smart casual clothing for the theory sessions and a couple of sets of clothes you don’t mind getting a little dirty/wet (tracksuit bottoms and T-shirt).
+Comfortable casual clothing for the classroom theory sessions and a couple of sets of clothes you don’t mind getting a little dirty/wet (tracksuit bottoms and T-shirt) for the practical elements.

 How can I book onto STCW-95 Basic Safety Training?